Douglas Dodds-Parker: Early life

 Dodds-Parker was born in Oxford, the eldest son of a surgeon.
 His maternal uncle, Fredric Wise, was MP for Ilford; another relation, John Parker, was Joint Secretary to the Treasury from 1846 to 1849; and the Parkers had been iron founders since the 15th century.
 He was educated at Winchester College and then read modern history at Magdalen College, Oxford.

 He joined the elite Sudan Political Service (SPS) in 1930.
 The size of territory allotted to each young graduate, just starting their career, was immense and the SPS needed to, and was able to, choose only the pick of each year's crop.
 He spent three years in Kordofan, the two years in the secretariat in Khartoum, as private secretary to the Governor-General, Sir Stewart Symes.

 In 1935, the Italian invasion of Ethiopia prompted some soul-searching about the defence of the British territories in the vicinity.
 The Sudan was the missing 'bridge' between Italian East Africa and Italian North Africa, so the issue was taken very seriously in Khartoum.
 Accordingly, some young SPS were allowed to join the reserve of the Sudan Defence Force (SDF).
 This was to prove useful when the war did break out later, as most administrators had to remain in post for some time, until older men could be recalled to replace them.

-The Sudan was not a British colony, as it was officially a condominium with the formal title was the Anglo-Egyptian Sudan.
+The Sudan was not a British colony, as it was officially a condominium with the formal title being the Anglo-Egyptian Sudan.
 Though Egyptian control was rather nominal it did mean the territory fell to the Foreign Office, not the Colonial Office, and, by definition, the Colonial Administrative Service could not operate there either.
 The result was the SPS, which stood at the top of the imperial tree alongside the Indian Political Service.
 The SPS was very selective in recruitment but favoured champion sportsmen rather than scholars, leading to the popular adage of the time was that Sudan was a country of 'blacks ruled by Blues', after the colours awarded to sports teams captains at Oxbridge.